 I can recommend a few places to check out, but for sure, head near the village of Arnad.
 Here, you’ll find the Corma di Machaby crag for 6-10 pitch, bolted routes.
 Located in the Cubo di Arnard, Machaby might not have the hardest routes in the valley, but if you’re looking for 5s, 6s, and a few 7s, you’ll find them here.
 Plus, there’s a good restaurant called Osteria L’Arcaden near the base of the routes, too!

 Nearby, I’m psyched to check out Paretone, another towering slab in the Machaby and village of Arnad zones.
-The up to 12-pitch routes in the 5b-6c range, or 5.9-5.11+ in French grades, make it a paradise for mere mortals like me.
+The up to 12-pitch routes in the 5b-6c range (in French grades), or 5.9-5.11+ (YDS), make it a paradise for mere mortals like me.
 If you’re looking for harder pitches than that, this might not be the spot for you.
 You can also try out Gruviera, which can be seen from the road and has shorter routes ideal for beginners on nice rock in the 5 and 6 range.

 Pilastro Lomasti is perfect for seeing the sights